potty10/chess-ai/ReadMe.md

 3. [Evaluation](#evaluation)
 4. [Development](#references)

-## Introduction
+## Usage
 This is an implementation of a chess computer with Alpha Beta pruning.
+There are two versions: a Python version for development and a c++ version for speed.
+Unfortunately, the Python bot is too slow to make any reasonably good moves.

+In the Python directory, first install the required packages: `pip install -r requirements.txt`.
+Then run `python main.py`.
+In the C++ directory, run `make` on a Linux distribution.
+Then run `./main` to run the driver code.

 ## Chess Programming
 #### Alpha Beta vs Negamax
 Negamax with alpha beta pruning seems to be the better choice since the advantage is symmetrical.